-After six years at the helm of Art Basel’s operations in the Americas, Noah Horowitz will step down from his director role at the end of August, just four months before the fair’s marquee U.S. event in Miami Beach is set to open after canceling its 2020 edition because of the pandemic.
+After six years at the helm of Art Basel’s operations in the Americas, Noah Horowitz will step down from his director role at the end of August, just five months before the fair’s marquee U.S. event in Miami Beach is set to open after canceling its 2020 edition because of the pandemic.
 The news was first reported by Artnet News.

 In a statement, the fair said that Horowitz would be leaving the fair “to pursue other opportunities” and that it would immediately begin searching for his replacement.
 The statement continued, “We will work closely with Noah to ensure a smooth transition and handover of responsibilities, in particular around the staging of Art Basel Miami Beach in December 2021.”